KhrystynaDubovyk/sdl_evolution/NNNN-GetSystemTime_from_mobile_navigation_app.md

 ## Introduction

-Get real system time from GPS source located in mobile device if Head unit GPS does not work by some reason
+Get real system time from GPS source located in mobile device (`NAVIGATION` app service) if head unit can not provide system time by some reason

 ## Motivation

-This will allow to start secured Navigation service even head unit GPS is down by some reason.
+This will allow to start secured Navigation streaming even head unit system time is down by some reason.

 Resolved Problems with the approach :

-    SDL requires real system time (based on current time zone which is provided by GPS) for security certificate validation in order to start secured service In current implementation SDL can start non-secured services ONLY if head unit GPS does not work/unavailable by some reason
+    SDL requires real system time (based on current time zone which is provided by head unit system) for security certificate validation in order to start secured service In current implementation SDL can start non-secured services ONLY if head unit GPS does not work/unavailable by some reason